Prakadeeswaran05/3d_Human_Pose_Estimation_ROS_CPU/README.md

 </p>

 </br>
-I personally found that second approach was slower than the first one.
-After moving human model in gazebo it took some time for 3d pose to appear in Rviz.</br>
+I personally found that first approach was faster than the second one.
+For the second approach, after moving human model in gazebo it took some time for 3d pose to appear in Rviz.</br>

 ### PS: I tested these codes in Ubuntu 18 VM without GPU